 - Possibility of unlimited storage

 I have a wandering mind.
 As a detail-oriented person, I can get easily distracted by anything.
 That can be a good thing whilst traveling: I’m usually the one alerting whoever is with me to funny or weird things happening around.
-But other times it’s painful to remember things and I truly need something helping me organise my mind.
+But other times I truly need something helping me organise my mind.

 - A note can be a high variety of things: documents, pictures, reminders or plain text